jaynecn/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+  Relational databases are databases that store data as tables.
+Tables have primary keys and can interact with other tables using foreign keys.
+You can think of relational databases as a collection of tables.
+	SQL is a query language which is used to write commands that communicate directly with a database.

 - [ ] Why do tables need a `primary key`?

+  It is useful for each row in a table to have a unique identifier in order to avoid duplication of records.
+Or, it can help to clarify the accuracy of information if some details in one or more seperate rows are similar.
+It also means that a table can interact with another table by using their primary key as a foreign key in a separate table.

 - [ ] What is the name given to a table column that references the primary key on another table.

+  A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+  An intermediary table to hold foreign keys for two or more separate tables.

 ## Minimum Viable Product